ironsheep/P2-vscode-extensions/TAB-SPECs.md

 *(these all behave the same way)*

-- All lines in selected region treated as full selected lines but are treated individually
+- All lines in selected region are treated as if each entire line was selected
+- The next tabstop is calculated from the left-most text of all the lines in the selection</br>(This has the effect of indenting only the left-most lines when they are the only lines not at a tabstop)
-- Each line is indented by inserting spaces to the left of the first non-white character on the line.
-If the line was empty the spaces are inserted at the beginning of the line (or logically, appended to the empty line.)
+- Each line that is not at the calculated tabstop is indented by inserting spaces to the left of the first non-white character on the line.
+If the line was empty the spaces are inserted at the beginning of the line (or, logically, appended to the empty line.)
 - The cursor will be at the start, or the end, of the selection.
 If the cursor was in left edge white-space it does not move.
 If, instead, it was after the left edge text on the line then it moved with the line but stayed in the same relative postion within the line.
+- Desired behavior for cursor is that if a cursor was on a line that moved the cursor should be placed at the text left edge on that line

 ---